ncail/noaa-lighthouse-problem/README.md

 ## Output

 The program generates a text file in the `generated_files` directory or directory specified by the user, containing the annual statistics and metrics of the compared datasets.
 The output filename is either user-specified or generated based on the current timestamp.
 Some example results are available to view in `generated_files`.
+The user may configure the metrics by customizing field values in the `config.json` file.

 ## Requirements